CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 Documentation about our SmartTPL Personalization engine is in the making, but since the syntax is 99% similar to Smarty personalization, you can also take a look at our [old documentation](https://www.copernica.com/en/blog/personalize-campaigns).

+Do note that unlike in the old environment, the new template editor requires you to always specify if the personalization is referring to a profile or sub-profile.
+This means that instead of $FirstName you will have to write $Profile.FirstName.
+Sub-profiles can be used by adding $subprofile.FieldName to your personalization.